ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Day 11 - Plutonian Pebbles
 15.9µs 🔥🔥🔥.
 Brute for part 1 and the a quick rewrite to a recursive impl.
 Don't think there's much cleanup to do today.

+`@functools.cache` is straight up cheating today.
+Without the magic line the first stone (not even solution) still hasn't finished after 30 minutes.
+Today's clean up is actually marginally slower, but what's a quarter of a microsecond between friends?